top of page

 Yungang Grottoes, A UNESCO World Heritage Site, Were Constructed During Empress Dowager Feng and Emperor Xiaowen's Reigns — Datong, Shanxi Province

-Sincere Love and Support to the Emperor Xiaowen
+Sincere Love and Support for Emperor Xiaowen

 When Empress Dowager Feng was reining the empire, she always took Yuan Hong with her and explained every political decision carefully.